Nicole Valéry Grossu: Marriage

 In April 1957, she married the writer and Christian activist Sergiu Grossu.
 In 1959, her husband was arrested by the communist authorities for his activity in Oastea Domnului (English: The Army of the Lord), a spiritual renewal movement associated with the Romanian Orthodox Church.
 Subsequently, he was sentenced to 12 years in prison, but he was released after serving only three years, in 1962.

 Exile

 In 1969, Nicole and Sergiu Grossu were permitted to leave Romania.
 They eventually settled in Paris, France, after having been granted political asylum by the French Government.
-There, they founded the publishing house Catacombes and served as editors of a magazine with the same name; they also founded the association La Chaine, and hosted the show "Duh și Adevǎr" (Spirit and Truth) on Radio Trans-Europa, dedicated to defending religious liberty in the countries behind the Iron Curtain.
+There, they founded the publishing house Catacombes and served as editors of a magazine with the same name; they also founded the association La Chaine, and hosted the show "Duh și Adevăr" (Spirit and Truth) on Radio Trans-Europa, dedicated to defending religious liberty in the countries behind the Iron Curtain.

 Final years

 At the end of 1995, Nicole Valéry Grossu was diagnosed with lymphoma, a type of blood cell cancer primarily affecting lymph nodes.
 She underwent aggressive chemotherapy treatment at the Foch Hospital in Paris.
 Despite all efforts to save her life, she died on 14 December 1996 in Paris.
 Granting her deathbed wish, her husband had her mortal remains returned to Bucharest.
 She was laid to rest alongside her parents in the Sfânta Vineri Cemetery.